fernandokokocha/new_catan/README.md

 ## Other quality tools

 Overcommit tool uses Rubocop, Reek, and RSpec on the adequate development phases.
-There's no need for additional configuration on your side.
+Other than installation git hooks (see: Setup), there's no need for additional configuration on your side.

 If you want to run them separately: